pivotal/docs-tap/integrations/spring.hbs.md

 can be used to mount the configuration to your application’s container by using a `ResourceClaim` and `serviceClaims` in the `Workload` object.

-This configuration is passed to Spring by using either the `SPRING_CONFIG_IMPORT` variable, or if that variable is already in use, the `SPRING_CONFIG_ADDITIONAL_LOCATION` variable.
+This configuration is passed to Spring by using either the `SPRING_CONFIG_IMPORT` variable or, if that variable is already in use, the `SPRING_CONFIG_ADDITIONAL_LOCATION` variable.

-In the following example, one workload is created for the greeter-messages service, and a second workload is created for the greeter application.
+In the following example, one workload is created for the `greeter-messages` service, and a second workload is created for the greeter application.
 Both apps bind to the `ConfigurationSlice` to add Spring configuration: